Bridge Works Complete Ahead of Schedule

-Until 30 March 2014 the WEST footpath/cycleway is open to the public every Saturday and Sunday from midnight Friday until midnight Sunday.
-However, it remains closed to the public from Monday to Friday, with access restricted to Forth Road Bridge personnel and contractors only.
+Until further notice the WEST footpath/cycleway is open to the public every Saturday from 00:00 to 00:00.
+However, it remains closed to the public from Sunday to Friday, with access restricted to Forth Road Bridge personnel and contractors only.

 The EAST footpath/cycleway is open to the public throughout the week.